RobertZetterlund/intro-to-ai/assignment1/report.md

 ## Question D - Clean the data

 The rows that we removed were those not containing data from the year that we were examining (2017), or the Entity not being available in both datasets.
-After the removal of rows we decided to remove the columns _Code_ and _Year_ as they were no longer pertaining to the assignment.
+After the removal of rows we decided to remove the columns _Code_ and _Year_ as they were no longer relevant to the assignment.
 Important to note is that the information of the dataframe now showing data from the year 2017 is excluded.
 However, instead of having 2017 repeated through an entire column, we add the year to the column name of Entity.
 Making `Entity` be `Entity, 2017`.
 Note that we are aware that this restricts the re-usability of the dataframe, as the convention of naming the field `Entity`, but for the sake of this assignment we allow this.

 **We merged the datasets:**